heyman/heynote/docs/index.md

 ⌘ + ⌥ + Enter       Split the current block at cursor position
 ⌘ + L               Change block language
 ⌘ + N               Create a new note buffer
-⌘ + S               Create a new note buffer from the current block ⌘ + P               Open note selector
+⌘ + S               Move the current block to another (or new) buffer ⌘ + P               Open note selector
 ⌘ + Down            Goto next block
 ⌘ + Up              Goto previous block